vinifarias/express-image-server/README.md

 > **NOTE:** `getMulterStorage` function is set as optional, but it is **mandatory** when using `uploadMiddleware`.
 This happens because this function returns the multer storage config used by that middleware.

-[lib-name] provides two default storages: Disk Storage and Amazon S3 Storage.
+express-image-server provides two default storages: Disk Storage and Amazon S3 Storage.

 ### Disk Storage